ndturng/data_management_CA/README.md

 # data_management_CA
  This project aim to create a web application that allows users to manage the data of police officers.
-The application will <br> allow users to view, add, update, and delete the data of police officers.
-The application will also provide a search functionality <br> to search for police officers based on different criteria.
-Besides, the application also stores the images, PDFs related to the <br> specific police officer.
+The application will allow users to view, add, update, and delete the data of police officers.
+The application will also provide a search functionality to search for police officers based on different criteria.
+Besides, the application also stores the images, PDFs related to the specific police officer.

 ## I. Setup Development Environment (with Internet Connection)
 ### 1. Install Python